 - Take an empty BPA-free water bottle to the airport and fill it once you are through security.
 Many airports have free water-dispensers airside, saving money and reducing the need to purchase plastic water bottles.

 - Take a reusable coffee cup.
 Our hotels will be only too happy to serve coffee in your favourite cup.

 - Go paperless – all the Simpson Travel documentation is on the Simpson App or in the ‘My Account’ section of our website.

-- All our villas and hotel rooms contain a complimentary Simpson Travel ‘Bag for Life’, for use on holiday and at home.
+- Wherever possible we offer our guests a complimentary Simpson Travel ‘Bag for Life’, for use on holiday and at home.

 - If our hotel guests prefer not to have towels changed daily, then the Local Concierge will advise housekeeping accordingly.